mrakgr/The-Spiral-Language/readme.md

     (var_1 + var_0)
 method_0
 ```
-The original version is just a more generic version of `closure_of_2` that loops over the arguments and accumulates them before applying them.
+The original version is just a more generic version of `closure_of_2` that loops over the arguments while both accumulating the results of the application of the closure and term casting it.

 That is roughly it with regards to interop.
 Spiral of course does have its own libraries.

-`closure_of` and other macro related functions can be found in the `Extern` module while the tuple functions can be found in the `Tuple` module.
+`closure_of` and other macro related functions can be found in the `Extern` module.

 ### Spiral libraries